arielbethea/FileUpdateAlgorithms/README.md

 <br />
 <p align="center">
 Summary:  <br/>
 <p>Python offers various functions and syntax for importing and parsing text files.
-The with statement allowed me to efficiently open and close the allow list and remove list files.
-The open() function imported the allow list file by using the file name and “r” to indicate the intent to read the file.
-The.read() method reads in a file, while the.write() method appends or writes to a file.
-The for loop iterated over the allow list, while the if statement checked if any of the values from the remove list were in the allow list and removed them from the allow list.
-The.split() method converted the string to a list to allow Python to compare the contents of the text file against elements of a list.
+The  <b>with</b> statement allowed me to efficiently open and close the allow list and remove list files.
+The  <b>open()</b> function imported the allow list file by using the file name and  <b>“r”</b> to indicate the intent to read the file.
+The  <b>.read()</b> method reads in a file, while the  <b>.write()</b> method appends or writes to a file.
+The  <b>for</b> loop iterated over the allow list, while the  <b>if</b> statement checked if any of the values from the remove list were in the allow list and removed them from the allow list.
+The  <b>.split()</b> method converted the string to a list to allow Python to compare the contents of the text file against elements of a list.
 </p>

 <br />